Matt Busch: Career

-Pop artist

-Busch has contributed to notable comic book, poster, and trading card projects, having worked on such properties as 24, Afterburn, Age of Empires, Alizarin's Journal, Battlestar Galactica, Bruce Lee, Buffy the Vampire Slayer, The Crow, Daria Jontak, Farscape, G.I.
-Joe, Heroes, The Hobbit Trilogy, Hulk, Indiana Jones, Lady Death, Legend of the Five Rings, Lexx, Lord of the Rings, Lost, Medieval Witchblade, Night of the Living Dead, Poltergeist, Reservoir Dogs, Robocop, Scream, Shi, Star Trek, Star Trek: The Next Generation, Stargate SG-1, Stranger Things, Vampirella, The Walking Dead, and Witchblade.

 One of Busch's frequent collaborators over the years is drummer Rikki Rockett from the band Poison.

-He has also created art for numerous bands and music acts like .38 Special, Alice Cooper, Beastie Boys, The Beatles, Beck, Billy Joel, Black Sabbath, Bret Michaels, Celldweller, Cinderella, Foo Fighters, Garbage, Gene Simmons, Jessica Simpson, Kid Rock, L.L.
-Cool J, Megadeth, Mötley Crüe, Ozzy Osbourne, and Poison, Rockett Mafia, and Ted Nugent.

-One of Busch's earliest jobs in comic books was illustrating Coven 13, which was written by Rikki Rockett, drummer of the rock band Poison.
-The two became friends and have worked on a number of projects together, including an animated parody series titled Toke'mon for KNAC Radio in Los Angeles.
+One of Busch's earliest projects in published comic books was illustrating Coven 13 for No Mercy Comics, which was written by Rikki Rockett, drummer of the rock band Poison.
+The two have worked on a number of projects together, including an animated parody series titled Toke'mon for KNAC Radio in Los Angeles.
 Busch also created art for Poison's concert screen animations, as well as concert merchandise like T shirts and bandanas.
 Rikki Rockett also wrote the introduction to Busch's first hardcover art book, Fantastic Visions: The Art of Matt Busch, from Avatar Press.